- 0% Deposit Finance Available

 Chook Feed Drum

-60L heavy duty plastic feed drum with screw lid.
-Keep your chicken feed dry, fresh and safe from pesky pests!
-Great for storing feed, bedding or chicken treats!
+60L heavy duty plastic drum with secure screw-on lid Keep your chicken feed dry, fresh and safe from pesky pests!
+Great for storing feed, hemp bedding or chicken treats!
+Secure screw-on lid and moisture seal insert Also sold as…

 The Chook Lovers Pack